nicobailon/png2svg/README.md

 - Batch convert entire directories of PNG files
 - Recursive directory processing
 - Multiple conversion methods:
-  - AutoTrace (default, falls back to Pillow if not installed)
+  - Native (default, pure Python implementation with no external dependencies)
-  - Potrace (falls back to Pillow if not installed)
+  - AutoTrace (falls back to native if not installed)
-  - Pillow (built-in, always available)
+  - Potrace (falls back to native if not installed)
   - Aspose.Words API
   - ConvertAPI
 - PEP 723 inline script metadata for easy dependency management with uv